fairgraph: a Python API for the EBRAINS Knowledge Graph¶

 Links between metadata in the Knowledge Graph are not followed automatically,

-to avoid unnecessary network traffic, but can be followed with the resolve()
+This link can be followed with the resolve() method:

 >>> dataset_license = dataset_of_interest.license.resolve(client)